 - The 2017 annual meeting was hosted by the Bank of Canada and took place during July 20-21 in Ottawa, Canada.
 The 2017 meeting features six sessions jointly organized by CEBRA and the Bank of Canada.
 Further, the meeting features special sessions organized by the Bank for International Settlements, the International Monetary Fund, and the World Bank, as well as an invited session organized by the National Bureau of Economic Research.

-- The 2018 annual meeting is co-organized with the Research Center SAFE at Goethe University Frankfurt and takes place on August 20-21, 2018.
-The meeting features a keynote speech by Jens Weidmann, as well as high-level panels organized by the International Monetary Fund, Deutsche Bundesbank, and the Financial Stability Board.
-The meeting features 20 contributed sessions on a wide range of policy-relevant research topics.
-Access the call for papers here)but to to high demand (there were 589 submissions), 5 sessions were added (see final program here).
+- The 2018 annual meeting was co-organized with the Research Center SAFE at Goethe University Frankfurt and took place on August 20-21, 2018.
+The meeting featured a keynote speech by Jens Weidmann, as well as high-level panels organized by the International Monetary Fund, Deutsche Bundesbank, and the Financial Stability Board.
+The meeting was originally planned to have 20 contributed sessions (access the call for papers here)but to to high demand (there were 589 submissions), 5 sessions were added (see final program here).

 Second, CEBRA is developing research programs on policy relevant research topics.
 Fabio Ghironi is the Director of the ITM research program on the nexus between international trade and macroeconomics.
 A kick-off research event of this program did take place during the summer of 2016 at the Bank of Lithuania, and the 2017 edition will take place at the Banca d’Italia.
 Galina Hale is the Director of the IFM research program on the nexus between international finance and macroeconomics, which will hold its inaugural conference at the Bank of England in the fall of 2017.